 Minor Moderate Major

-Duration Short-term Long-term Permanent
+Duration Short-term Medium-term Long-term or

+Permanent

 Geographic extent Small Medium Large

 Magnitude or Measurable changes Noticeable changes Acute or obvious

 intensity changes

-Sensitivity of Not sensitive and is Some sensitivity Highly sensitive or
+Sensitivity or quality Not sensitive and is Some sensitivity Highly sensitive or

-resource or quality common unique
+of resource common unique

-Resiliency High ability to return May be lasting Unable to return to
+Resiliency High ability to return May be lasting effects Unable to return to

-to pre-impact effects pre-impact condition
+to pre-impact pre-impact condition

 condition

-VIOLATION LEVEL

-GENERAL VIOLATIONS

-SEABED / LAKEBOTTOM ACTIVITIES

-Minor alteration of seabed or lake bottom that is easily fixed; Collection with minor impact to the sanctuary. Ι

-Anchoring in a prohibited manner or area; Mineral or hydrocarbon exploration, development, or production with minor impact to the sanctuary; Alteration or destruction of seabed or lake bottom, including dredging, drilling, coring, and construction with minor impact to the sanctuary. Π
+VIOLATION LEVEL VIOLATIONS REGARDING SEABED / LAKEBOTTOM ACTIVITIES Anchoring in a prohibited manner or area, causing no, unknown or minor impact to the resource; I Collection with minor impact to the sanctuary.
+Anchoring in a prohibited manner or area, causing at least moderate impact to the resource; Alteration or destruction of seabed or lake bottom, including dredging, drilling, coring, and construction with minor impact to the sanctuary; II Breaking, taking, cutting, removing, damaging, or possessing any bottom formation with minor impact to the sanctuary.

-Mineral or hydrocarbon exploration, development, or production with moderate impact to the sanctuary; Alteration or destruction of seabed or lake bottom, including dredging, drilling, coring, and construction, with moderate impact to the sanctuary; Collection with moderate impact to the sanctuary.
-III Mineral or hydrocarbon exploration, development, or production with major impact to the sanctuary; Alteration or destruction of seabed or lake bottom, including dredging, drilling, coring, and construction, with major impact to the sanctuary; Collection with major impact to the sanctuary.
-V FISHING Possessing prohibited gear; Using prohibited gear such as pole spears, air rifles, bows and arrows, slings, Hawaiian slings, rubber powered arbaletes, pneumatic and spring-loaded guns, or similar devices known as spearguns; Fishing in prohibited areas such as Wildlife Management Areas, Ecological Reserves, Special Use Areas, or a Special Protected Area (SPA) - 10 fish or less. Ι Using prohibited gear such as bottom longlines, traps, and nets; Fishing in prohibited areas such asWildlife Management Areas, Ecological Reserves, Special Use Areas, or a Special Protected Area (SPA) - more than 10 fish but less than 30. П Fishing in prohibited areas such as Wildlife Management Areas, Ecological Reserves, Special Use Areas, or a Special Protected Area (SPA) - over 30 fish.
-III Trawling.
-IV
+Mineral or hydrocarbon exploration, development, or production with minor impact to the sanctuary; Alteration or destruction of seabed or lake bottom, including dredging, drilling, coring, and construction, with moderate impact to the sanctuary; Breaking, taking, cutting, removing, damaging, or possessing any bottom formation with moderate impact to the sanctuary; Collection with moderate impact to the sanctuary.
+III Mineral or hydrocarbon exploration, development, or production with moderate impact to the sanctuary; Anchoring in a prohibited manner or area, causing major impact to the resource.
+IV Mineral or hydrocarbon exploration, development, or production with major impact to the sanctuary; Alteration or destruction of seabed or lake bottom, including dredging, drilling, coring, and construction, with major impact to the sanctuary; Breaking, taking, cutting, removing, damaging, or possessing any bottom formation with major impact to the sanctuary; Collection with major impact to the sanctuary.
+V VIOLATIONS REGARDING FISHING Possessing prohibited gear; Using prohibited gear such as pole spears, air rifles, bows and arrows, slings, Hawaiian slings, rubber powered arbaletes, pneumatic and spring-loaded guns, or similar devices known as spearguns; 60 Fishing in prohibited areas such as Wildlife Management Areas, Ecological Reserves, Special Use Areas, or a Sanctuary Protected Area (SPA) - 15 fish or less.
+61 I